CONSTITUTION AND RULES OF THE HAWKS’ DINING RIGHTS CLUB

 Any reference to the singular shall where the context permits include the plural and vice versa.

-It shall be the object of the DRC to bring together those senior members of the business and professional community in Cambridge who support the aims of a Sportsman’s Club in the University of Cambridge.
+It shall be the object of the DRC to bring together those senior members of the business and professional community in Cambridge who support the aims of a Sportsman’s Club in the University of Cambridge and to take appropriate measure to promote further and better use of the clubhouse.

 It shall be the object of each Member to make regular use of the facilities and to support the Committee, the charitable objectives of the Hawks’ Club and the Hawks’ Club generally to ensure the success and well-being of the Club as a whole.